 Having a large and powerful neighbour to the south was both a temptation and a threat.
 In theory, the boundaries between England and Scotland had been settled in 1237 by the Treaty of York – though this did not stop both sides raiding each other’s border areas.
 But the stakes were raised, far beyond a bit of sheep stealing, by Edward I of England – because he aspired to a unified island of Britain which, naturally, would be ruled by the King of England.
 You could argue that Edward was the father of Scottish (and Welsh) nationalism; perhaps, if he’d acted differently, common ground would have resulted in some form of union 400 years sooner, and saved a lot of unnecessary bloodshed.
 As it is, Edward is known to history as ‘the Hammer of the Scots’.

 The sudden accidental death of King Alexander III in 1286 meant that the heir to the Scottish throne was his infant granddaughter, Margaret, both of Alexander’s sons having predeceased him.
 Edward, keeping a keen eye on affairs, was keen to engage his son (the future Edward II) to the young heiress, which would have joined the two kingdoms by marriage.
-But Edward’s plans were upset when Margaret, known to history as ‘the Maid of Norway’ (because she was the daughter of the King of Norway), died in Orkney on her way to Scotland in 1290 at the age of four.
+But Edward’s plans were upset when Margaret, known to history as ‘the Maid of Norway’ (because she was the daughter of the King of Norway), died in Orkney on her way to Scotland in 1290 at the age of seven.
 This put the Scots nobility into a bit of a fankle: who should rule?
 It boiled down to two main contenders – Robert Bruce of Annandale and John Balliol (both of whom were aristocratic Normans, incidentally).
 The Scots asked Edward, as the most powerful lord in Britain, to arbitrate; and, in 1292, he chose Balliol.